 There is no magic figure for the corporation tax rate.
 The most appropriate corporation tax rate for any country depends on the social rights secured by its citizens.
 The IFS has not explained how lower corporation tax rates materialised in lower share of GDP for workers it now asserts that a higher corporation tax rate will result in lower wages.
 But they does not explain how that will happen.

 France, Germany, Canada and many Scandinavian countries have higher corporation tax rates and higher wages, certainly higher than the UK.
 How did they buck the trend?
 These countries generally make a bigger investment in their social infrastructure, which is vital for any investment productive assets.

 The IFS analysis seems to support a race-to-the-bottom where corporations can use social infrastructure without directly paying for it.
 The logic of the IFS position would be that workers in general should receive lower wages because that would increase corporate investment.

 Its analysis does not offer any role to the state in affecting distribution of income and therefore what exactly would be the point of voting through the ballot-box.
 Of course, lower wages mean that ordinary people won’t have the purchasing power to buy goods/services and build a sustainable economy.
 That is especially relevant to the UK where personal debt is already at around £1.5 trillion and a large section of the population cannot continue to borrow and support the economy.

 Overall, the IFS analysis is unsatisfactory because its arguments are from an unacknowledged neoliberal perspective and its logic, if followed, would lead to lower wages, erosion of democracy and more power to corporations.

 Prem Sikka is Emeritus Professor of Accounting at the University of EssexLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.